CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/enderio/tank.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy FluidStackList`.
 Sets the fluid outputs of the recipe.
 Requires greater than or equal to 0 and less than or equal to 1.
-(Default `null`).

         ```groovy
         fluidOutput(FluidStack)